ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/logging.md

 ## Prerequisite
 {: #logging-prerequisite}

 To enable logging, all three nodes of the database cluster need to be running.
 If one or more nodes aren't running, see [Getting help and support](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-getting-help-and-support).
-You can retry enabling monitoring for the nodes when they're running again.
+You can retry enabling logging for the nodes when they're running again.

 ## Add logging
 {: #add-logging}